Holidays and Traditions

 Unitarian Universalism has also developed unique rituals and traditions of its own — like Water Communion, Flower Communion, Coming of Age, and Bridging.

 For Water Communion, members bring to the service a small amount of water from a place that is special to them.
 During the appointed time in the service, one by one people pour their water together into larger vessels, combining all our collective water into one source.
 It is then blessed by the congregation, sterilized, and kept to be used as our “holy water” in child dedications and other blessing ceremonies throughout the year.
 We have 30+ years of “holy water” stored!
 Water Communion is an all-ages service held on the first Sunday of the program year (the second Sunday in September).

-We honor our middle school youth with a Coming of Age ceremony every other year.
+We honor our middle school youth with a Coming of Age ceremony in the spring every other year.
 They attend a year-long curriculum helping them to learn more about Unitarian Universalism and articulate their own beliefs.
 Then we conduct a ceremony which usually features the youth reading their personal faith statements to the congregation.
 This cohort of youth then makes a pilgrimage to Boston, MA to visit our association’s headquarters, explore Unitarian history, visit some of our oldest churches, see the sights and take in a Red Sox game.

-In May or June, we hold a Bridging ceremony to celebrate and congratulate our high school graduates We mark their transition from youth to young adulthood.
+Each spring, we hold a Bridging ceremony to celebrate and congratulate our high school graduates We mark their transition from youth to young adulthood.
 This ritual focuses on maintaining the graduates’ connections to Unitarian Universalism as they become adults.